Suchismita-Deb/Suchismita-Deb.github.io/content/post/Java/Fundamental/10ExceptionHandling.md

 ### Error and Exception
-Object is parent of all and its child class is Throwable and it has Error and Exception.
+Object is parent of all and its child class is Throwable and it has Error and Exception

 Error - You cannot control.
-Like **OutofMemoryError**, **StackOverflowError**.
+Like **OutOfMemoryError**, **StackOverflowError**.
 These are related to JVM issue.
-Like JVM can not able to create any new object in heap and heap is full then OutofMemoryError.
-Error is unchecked exception as it will compile when running I will get the outof memory error.
+Like JVM can not able to create any new object in heap and heap is full then OutOfMemoryError.
+Error is unchecked exception as it will compile when running I will get the out of memory error.

 ```java